About the Author¶

 Based in Southern California, Mike G. Miller has worked, played, and performed various computer geekery for over 20 years (*cough*).

-I first learned to program in BASIC on the Commodore 64, thanks to my Dad who bought us kids one for Christmas.
-Several years later, took PC hardware repair and Mac desktop publishing courses (seemingly at random), and discovered how much I liked tinkering with the temperamental boxes—the school had to show me the door at 10pm most nights.
-Later, I nabbed an A.S. in Computer Science at Moorpark College, and enjoyed Anthropology and Music courses at Cal State Northridge.
+I first learned to program in BASIC on the Commodore 64, thanks to my forward-looking father who bought my sister and I one each for Christmas.
+Years later, took PC hardware repair and Mac desktop publishing courses (seemingly at random), and rediscovered how drawn I was to tinkering with the temperamental boxes.
+The school had to show me the door at 10pm most nights 😂 and a light-bulb went on over my head.
+Later while working, I nabbed an A.S. degree in Computer Science at Moorpark College, and also enjoyed Anthropology and Music courses among other things at Cal State Northridge.

 …the skills to pay the bills y'all… ♪